AIM-Harvard/LungScore/README.md

 </ul>
 <p>
   <strong>Outcome Association:</strong>
-  To assess the score's prognostic relevance, we analyzed its association with <strong>all-cause mortality</strong>, as well as lung cancer incidence and cardiovascular-specific mortality.
+  To assess the score's prognostic relevance, we analyzed its association with all-cause mortality, as well as lung cancer and cardiovascular incidence and cause-specific mortality.
 </p>

 <p>